 The Talons of Weng-Chiang

-opening credits of episode one and the closing credits of a story's final episode whilst removing the other episode breaks between to create a story that played in a continuous "movie-format".
-The Talons of Weng-Chiang was submitted in this
+retaining the opening credits of episode one and the closing credits of a story's final episode whilst removing the other episode breaks between to create a story that played in a continuous "movie-format".
+The Talons of Weng-Chiang was

 Cut Scenes: Nunchaku